Curriculum: Bachelor of Science in Health Sciences - Pre-Occupational Therapy

 • This field is for validation purposes and should be left unchanged.

-ACTIVE MILITARY & VETERAN SCHOLARSHIP
+ACTIVE MILITARY AND VETERAN SCHOLARSHIP

 You could be eligible for up to $1500 per semester.
 Learn more today.